ALF (TV series): Latin America

-Since December 22, 2021, ALF is available on HBO Max.
+On December 22, 2021, ALF was released on HBO Max in Latin America and Brazil, respectively.

 Awards

 In the U.S., ALF has won numerous awards.
 In 1987, the show won a People's Choice Award for Favorite New TV Comedy Program; in 1988 it won Favorite Show at the Kids' Choice Awards; and at the 1989 Kids' Choice Awards, ALF himself won Favorite TV Actor.
-Benji Gregory and Andrea Elson were also nominated in various Young Actor categories for their work on ALF at the Young Artist Awards during 1987–1989, with the show also receiving a nomination for Best Family Television Series.
+Benji Gregory and Andrea Elson were also nominated in various Young Actor categories for their work on ALF at the Young Artist Awards during 1987–1989, with the show receiving a nomination for Best Family Television Series.

 Syndication

-Reruns of ALF entered off-network syndication in September 1990 when NBC replaced it with The Fresh Prince of Bel-Air.
+Reruns of ALF entered off-network syndication in September 1990, an arrangement that later became less frequent on most local stations, until September 1995.
 Repeats of the show debuted on cable in 1999 on the Odyssey Network, remaining on the schedule after Hallmark took full control and airing until 2002.
-It also ran on Nick at Nite for a short time in 2001, and aired on the Hub Network from 2012 to 2014.
-On January 2, the show would start airing on Laff.
+It also ran on Nick at Nite for a short time in 2001, and aired on the Hub Network from June 4, 2012, to October 12, 2014.
+It aired on MeTV from May 2017 until May 2020.
+Since January 2, 2023, the show has aired on Laff.
+It has also aired on Catchy Comedy on occasional weekends.
+It can be streamed on several streaming services, such as Peacock, Tubi, and Freevee.

-International broadcast

-In the Philippines, the show aired on GMA Network with a simulcast on ABS-CBN and RPN-9 from 1986-1990.
-It moved to ABC-5, where it aired while dubbed in Tagalog from 1999-2002.

 Spinoffs and related programming

 Animated series

 To capitalize on the success of the series, a spin-off animated series was produced, airing Saturday mornings on NBC.
 ALF: The Animated Series, set on ALF's home planet of Melmac, ran from 1987 to 1988 and was produced by DIC Entertainment.
 This was a prequel series, set on Melmac before the planet exploded.
-The show focused on ALF, his family, his friends, and girlfriend Rhonda and their various exploits.
-Each episode was book-ended by a live-action sequence involving ALF talking to the television viewers, setting up the episode and commenting on it afterward.
+The show focused on ALF, his family, his friends, and his girlfriend Rhonda and their various exploits.
+Each episode was book-ended by a live-action sequence involving ALF talking to the television viewers, setting up the episode, and commenting on it afterward.
 When the cartoon entered its second season, it was paired in a one-hour block with its own spin-off ALF Tales, which took Gordon and the cast of characters from season one, and recast them as characters from assorted classic fairy tales.

 Select episodes of both shows are included as special features on the ALF: Season 2 DVD as well as the cartoon-specific releases ALF Animated Adventures – 20,000 Years in Driving School and Other Stories and ALF and The Beanstalk and Other Classic Fairy Tales.

 The animated version of ALF also appeared in Cartoon All-Stars to the Rescue.